Police attacked with petrol bombs after dissident republican parade

 In its determination allowing the march to proceed, the commission explicitly prohibited the wearing of paramilitary-style clothes and flags linked to proscribed organisations.

-Chief Superintendent Gillian Kearney, area commander of Derry City & Strabane, called the involvement of young people an “utterly shameful” attempt to distract and shield masked individuals.
+Chief Superintendent Gillian Kearney, area commander of Derry City and Strabane, called the involvement of young people an “utterly shameful” attempt to distract and shield masked individuals.

 “Despite the claim by organisers of today’s Easter Monday parade who said they wanted to hold a dignified commemoration, what we saw was the complete opposite,” she said.